Researchers Receive NSF Grant to Track Novel Coronavirus in Wastewater

 “We want to establish a method that will be sensitive, specific and rapid for quantifying SARS-CoV-2 in wastewater,” de los Reyes says.
 “Our hope is that the data we collect will be useful to public-health officials tracking infection trends and getting resources to affected populations.”

-Co-investigators include Nadine Kotlarz, postdoctoral researcher at NC State’s Center for Human Health and the Environment; Adam Smith, professor of environmental engineering at USC; Jeseth Delgado Vela, assistant professor of civil engineering at Howard University; and Lauren Stadler, assistant professor of civil and environmental engineering at Rice University.
+Co-investigators include Nadine Kotlarz, postdoctoral researcher at NC State’s Center for Human Health and the Environment; Adam Smith, associate professor of environmental engineering at USC; Jeseth Delgado Vela, assistant professor of civil engineering at Howard University; and Lauren Stadler, assistant professor of civil and environmental engineering at Rice University.

 This post was originally published in NC State News.